-Overtime Calculates in UAE- The overtime is an extra payment to the employees for working additional hours over the normal working hours.
+Overtime is an extra payment to the employees for working additional hours over the normal working hours.

 Every nation has a labor law, the purpose of it is to prevent the employee from being exploited by their respective employers.

-In this post, I want to discuss the employees’ rights and privileges which has granted by UAE Labour Law in terms of a working hour and provision of overtime.
+In this post, I want to discuss the employees’ rights and privileges which has granted by UAE Labour Law in terms of working hours and provision of overtime.

-Although the labor law has elaborated on the overtime in UAE many companies do not comply with it.
+Although the labor law has elaborated on how to calculate overtime in UAE many companies do not comply with it.

-According to the labour law of the UAE.
+According to the labor law of the UAE.
 The company can not force you to perform overtime.
 If an organization wants you to go for overtime, your permission is required.

 There are good and bad companies in the UAE, some good companies that pay according to labor laws, but some bad companies pay less than labor law.